cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 All the questions at the end have the default value in [] brackets, like `[default: 1]`.
 If a default value exists you can just press `Enter` without needing to type the whole answer.

-Current installer has 2 possible options for using:
+This installer has 2 possible options:

 - Installation from scratch
-- Upgrade current installation
+- Upgrade existing installation

 ### General questions

-The next questions will be in any cases:
+The next questions will be used with both options:

 - Question about versions: